smlindauer/open-model-manager-resources/addons/README.md

 python create_r_destination.py
 ```

+## Administer User Group Identities
+The UserGroupAdmin.ipynb Jupyter notebook includes examples for how to administer user group identities by submitting API requests using Python code.

 ## ZIP Python Pickle Model Files
 The Python scripts in the picklezip-mm directory are used to pickle the Python model file, generate the fit statistics, lift and ROC JSON files, and then creates an archive model ZIP file.
 The model ZIP file can then be imported into the SAS Open Model Manager.

-For more information, see the README in the picklezip-mm directory.
+For more information, see the [README](/picklezip-mm/README.md) in the picklezip-mm directory.

 ## License